James "Little Man" Stewart

-James Ottis “Little Man” Stewart III (born December 27, 1971) is a former American football running back who played nine seasons in the National Football League (NFL).
-He played for the Jacksonville Jaguars and Detroit Lions from 1995 to 2003.
-He played college football at Tennessee.
+James Ottis “Little Man” Stewart III (born December 27, 1971) is an American former professional football player who was a running back for nine seasons in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Jacksonville Jaguars in the first round of the 1995 NFL draft.
+Stewart played in the NFL for the Jaguars and Detroit Lions from 1995 to 2003.

 Early life and college

 Stewart played football at his high school of Morristown West High School in Morristown, Tennessee.
 He played college football at the University of Tennessee from 1991 to 1994.
 He had his only 1,000 yard rushing season his senior year, where he also ran for 11 touchdowns.
 While he left as the career leader in rushing yards, he's currently at the third most with 2,890, and still has the most rushing touchdowns with 35, in school history.